sithart/short_notes_on_machine_learning/content/machine_learning_engineering/yaml/lists.md

 draft: false
 ---

-There are two says to create lists in YAML files.
+There are two ways to create lists in YAML files, using newlines/dashes and using brackets/commas.

 ## Lists Using Dashes